rmusser01/Infosec_Reference/Draft/Phishing.md

 			* [STOMP 2 DIS: Brilliance in the (Visual) Basics - Rick Cole, Andrew Moore, Genevieve Stark, Blaine Stancill](https://www.fireeye.com/blog/threat-research/2020/01/stomp-2-dis-brilliance-in-the-visual-basics.html)
 			&
 			* [Evidence of VBA Purging Found in Malicious Documents](https://blog.nviso.eu/2020/02/25/evidence-of-vba-purging-found-in-malicious-documents/)
 				* TL;DR We have found malicious Office documents containing VBA source code only, and no compiled code.
-Documents like these are more likely to evade anti-virus detection due to a technique we dubbed “VBA Purging”.
+Documents like these are more likely to evade anti-virus detection due to a technique we dubbed â€œVBA Purgingâ€.
 		* **Talks/Presentations/Videos**
 			* [ VBA Stomping - Advanced Malware Techniques - Carrie Roberts, Kirk Sayre, Harold Ogden(Derbycon2018)](https://www.irongeek.com/i.php?page=videos/derbycon8/track-3-06-vba-stomping-advanced-malware-techniques-carrie-roberts-kirk-sayre-harold-ogden-)
 				* [Slides](https://github.com/clr2of8/Presentations/blob/master/DerbyCon2018-VBAstomp-Final-WalmartRedact.pdf)
 				* There are powerful malicious document generation techniques that are effective at bypassing anti-virus detection.
 A technique which we refer to as VBA stomping refers to destroying the VBA source code in a Microsoft Office document, leaving only a compiled version of the macro code known as p-code in the document file.
 Maldoc detection based only on the VBA source code fails in this scenario.
 Reverse engineering these documents presents significant challenges as well.
 In this talk we will demonstrate detailed examples of VBA stomping as well as introduce some additional techniques.
 Reverse engineering and defense tips will also be provided.
 			* [MS Office file format sorcery - Stan Hegt, Pieter Ceelen(TR19)](https://www.youtube.com/watch?v=iXvvQ5XML7g)
 				* [Slides](https://github.com/outflanknl/Presentations/blob/master/Troopers19_MS_Office_file_format_sorcery.pdf)
 				* A deep dive into file formats used in MS Office and how we can leverage these for offensive purposes.
-We will show how to fully weaponize ‘p-code’ across all MS Office versions in order to create malicious documents without using VBA code, successfully bypassing antivirus and other defensive measures.
+We will show how to fully weaponize â€˜p-codeâ€™ across all MS Office versions in order to create malicious documents without using VBA code, successfully bypassing antivirus and other defensive measures.
 			* [Advanced Malware VBA Stomping - presented by Carrie Roberts & Kirk Sayre(Sp4kCon2019)](https://www.youtube.com/watch?v=9hIWYtyO-eM)
 				* [Slides](https://github.com/clr2of8/Presentations/blob/master/Sp4rkCon2019-VBAstomp.pdf)
 				* There are powerful malicious document generation techniques that are effective at bypassing anti-virus detection.
-A technique which we call “VBA stomping” refers to destroying the VBA source code in a Microsoft Office document, leaving only a compiled version of the macro code known as p-code in the document file.
+A technique which we call â€œVBA stompingâ€ refers to destroying the VBA source code in a Microsoft Office document, leaving only a compiled version of the macro code known as p-code in the document file.
 Maldoc detection based only on the VBA source code fails in this scenario.
 Reverse engineering these documents presents significant challenges as well.
 Come find out what is new with VBA Stomping since our presentation on the topic last year.
 			* [Advanced VBA Macros - Attack & Defense - Philippe Lagadec(BHEU2019](https://www.decalage.info/files/eu-19-Lagadec-Advanced-VBA-Macros-Attack-And-Defence.pdf)
 		* **Tools**
 			* [Example VBA Stomped Documents Repository](https://github.com/clr2of8/VBAstomp)